russelldb/rabl/README.md

         rablctl start

-    If that doesn't work, then the other option is to connect to riak and start it manualy:
+    If that doesn't work, then the other option is to connect to riak and start it manually:

         riak attach
         1> rabl_app:start().

 1. Check that rabl started OK by running either `rablctl status` or, if attached `rabl_app:status()`.
-This will show tha connection status of the consumers and producers.
+This will show the connection status of the consumers and producers.

 1. Add the rabl hook to a bucket. `rablctl add-hook test` or if attached `rabl_util:add_hook(<<"test">>).` will do it.